OpenSourceEconomics/econ-project-templates/docs_template/source/getting_started/preparing_your_system.md

 If you are on Windows, please open the Windows Powershell.
 On Mac or Linux, open a terminal.
-As everything will be started from the Powershell/Terminal, you need to make sure that all programmes you need in your project (for sure Anaconda Python, Git, and LaTeX; potentially VS Code, R, Julia, Stata) can be found on your *PATH*.
+As everything will be started from the Powershell/Terminal, you need to make sure that all programmes you need in your project (for sure Python obtained via Miniforge, Git, and LaTeX; potentially VS Code, R, Julia, Stata) can be found on your *PATH*.
 That is, these need to be accessible from your shell.
 This often requires a bit of manual work, in particular on Windows.

 - To see which programmes can be found on your path, type (leave out the leading dollar sign, this is just standard notation for a command line prompt):